From happy customers

 A budget-friendly photographer’s paradise

-If you love immortalizing places with your camera but are on a budget, this is the perfect place to get the best shot of Thailand’s top landmarks and landscapes (though, replicas) without breaking the bank.
+If you love immortalizing places with your camera but are on a budget, Ancient City in Bangkok the perfect place to get the best shot of Thailand’s top landmarks and landscapes (though, replicas) without breaking the bank.
 You'll find endless inspiration at every turn.

 Standard tickets